From science to clinical impact

 Strong IP and scientific position lay foundation for clinical path ahead

-Our product is well patented, either through innovative processing or in combination with administration protocols.
+Our products are well patented, either through innovative processing or in combination with administration protocols.
 The outcomes of our research are compelling and lay a strong foundation for our future clinical path.